distant-gradient/bestwhatsappgroups.app/_rawposts/2019-07-14-whatsapp-group-links.md

 ## How to join WhatsApp Groups?

-As I mentioned above, joining Whatsapp group via the "WhatsApp Group Invite Links" is very easy and simple.
+As I mentioned above, joining groups via the "WhatsApp Group Invite Links" is very easy and simple.
 Just follow the steps below -

-- First, scroll down and choose your favorite groups.
+- First, scroll down and choose your favorite new whatsapp group link.
-- Then, simply click on the link.
-It will open the group in a new browser window.
+- Then, simply click on the whatsapp group join link.
+It will open the whatsapp group in a new browser window.
 - Choose "WhatsApp" from the list of apps to open.
 A pop-up will open with the group details like picture and name.
 - Finally, join the group by clicking on the green "Join Group" button.

 ## WhatsApp Group Rules

-When you join groups, it is important to be a good member of the group.
-Most of the members of groups are respectful and actively share content (like articles and videos) which are related to the group topic.
+When you join whatsapp groups, it is important to be a good member of the group.
+Most of the members of whatsapp groups are respectful and actively share content (like articles i.e. message for whatsapp and video for whatsapp) which are related to the group topic.
 Remember to follow the below rules.

 - No Spamming
 - Respect everyone